lucianpls/QB3/README.md

-# QB3: Fast and Efficient Raster Compression
+# QB3: Fast and Efficient Image/Raster Compression

-QB3 is a raster specific lossless compression that usually achieves better compression ratio than PNG for natural images while being extremely fast, for both compression and decompression.
-It requires almost no memory during operation.
+QB3 is a raster specific lossless compression that usually achieves better compression ratio than PNG for natural images while being more than one hundred times faster.
+It requires almost no memory during operation other than the input and output streams.
 QB3 handles integer values, signed and unsigned, up to 64bit per value.
-If multiple bands are to be compressed together, as is usually the case for color images, QB3 can take advange of band to band similarities to compress even better.

 # QB3 Library
 The library, located in [QB3lib](QB3lib) provides the core QB3